Deng Qiang: Service under Fu Sheng

 Deng Qiang was a native of Anding Commandery (安定郡; in modern-day Pingliang, Gansu) and his ancestor was said to have been Deng Yu, an Eastern Han dynasty general during the reign of Emperor Guangwu.
-He was very fluent in the Art of War and during the reign of Fu Jian, he was instructed to teach Fu Pi about it.
+He was described as having a brave personality, and excelled at horse riding and archery.
+He was also very fluent in the Art of War that during the reign of Fu Jian, he was instructed to teach it to Fu Jian's son, Fu Pi.
 His first recorded activity was in 356, serving as General Who Establishes Fortitude, when the Former Yan general Muyu Zhangqing (慕輿長卿) attacked Former Qin's Fort Peishi (裴氏堡, in modern day Yuanqu County, Shanxi).
 Fu Sheng ordered Deng Qiang to reinforce the fort, so he routed Zhangqing and captured him.

-Later, Deng Qiang was banished to Xianyang where he became its Administrator after he protested against Fu Sheng's brutal killing of Qiang Ping (強平).
+Later that year, Fu Sheng killed his uncle, Qiang Ping (強平), after the latter advised his nephew to change his violent behaviour.
+In protest, Deng Qiang, together with Fu Fei (苻飛) and Fu Huangmei (苻黃眉), performed obeisance and remonstrated him for killing his own uncle.
+Fu Sheng refused to listen to their concerns but respected their bravery.
+Instead of executing them, he had the three banished, with Deng Qiang being sent away to Xingyang.

 Defeating Yao Xiang

-The following year, Deng Qiang followed Fu Huangmei (苻黃眉) to defend Guanzhong against the Qiang warlord Yao Xiang.
+The following year, Deng Qiang followed Fu Huangmei to defend Guanzhong against the Qiang warlord Yao Xiang.
 When the Qin forces arrived, Yao Xiang refused to give fight and instead held out at Huangluo (黃洛, in modern-day Tongchuan city, Shaanxi).
 Deng Qiang knew that Yao Xiang had been flustered by his recent defeats against Huan Wen and Zhang Ping, so he suggested to Huangmei that they beat their drums and march straight into his city to provoke him.
 Deng Qiang carried out his plans, inciting Yao Xiang to come out and give chase.
 Yao Xiang pursued Deng Qiang all the way to Sanyuan where Qin forces under Fu Huangmei and Fu Jian awaited them to ambush the Qiang.
 Deng turned his cavalry around and joined in the ambush.
 Yao Xiang suffered a great defeat and tried to withdraw, but he was killed during his attempt.